gaehlerm/SoftwareEngineering/README.md

 // https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_85

-// see chapter 2 in google:
-people are insecure and don't want to be critisized.
+// see chapter 2 in SWE at google: people are insecure and don't want to be criticized.
 Great things are hardly ever achieved by a single person Most work doesn't need a genius.
 But all work requires a minimal amount of social skills.
 Talk to people, don't hide your work.